Skip to Content

 If you have kids who love crafts, this Kids Craft Christmas Craft Advent Calendar is absolutely perfect.

-I made a dozen or so of these with my 2-year-old niece and 5-year-old nephew (obviously not following the proper Advent schedule), and it was actually so easy for them to make them.
+I made a dozen or so of these with my 2-year-old niece and 5-year-old nephew (obviously not following the proper Advent schedule) last year, and it was actually so easy for them to make the ornaments.
 For my niece, I was pointing out the differences between the three step instructions so she could easily see what to do next.
 With my nephew, I asked him to find the differences.

-Plus, when Christmas is here, you have a ton of ornaments on your tree (or to give away as small gifts for family members).
+When Christmas morning is here, you have a ton of ornaments on your tree (or to give away as small gifts for family members).

 A Peanut Christmas Tree Advent calendar.